 Additional Car Insurance Coverage in Kansas

-- Collision: Pays for repairs if you hit an animal while driving.
+- Collision: Pays for repairs if you hit another vehicle or object.

 Kansas Minimum Car Insurance Requirements